jamesrayman/Ero/docs/euclid.md

 ### Suggestions
 Create a `given` function which will allow for the passing of points into Euclid, eliminating the use of numbers.

 Should `##` be a multiline comment?

 Deterministic `point_on` should be implemented somehow.
+We could possibly use a point_on function that seeds the randomness to make it consistently give the same point.

+Do we want segment to be a figure type?

+Do we want an import system as this could help with library and organization of complex diagrams?

 ### Examples